williamprofit/HuaweiAICompetition2018/README.md

 # HuaweiAICompetition

-Team: Kacper Kazaniecki, William Profit, Maëlle Guerre This is our work for Huawei's AI 2018 competition.
+Team: Kacper Kazaniecki and William Profit
+This is our work for Huawei's AI 2018 competition.